 Our management is responsible for our internal controls and financial reporting process; the purpose of the audit committee is to assist the board of directors in its general oversight of our financial reporting, internal controls and audit functions.
 The audit committee operates under a written charter adopted by the board of directors.
-A copy of the charter can be found on the Company's website at www.regencycenters.com.
+A copy of the charter can be found on our website at www.regencycenters.com.
 The four directors who serve on the audit committee have no financial or personal ties to us (other than director compensation and equity ownership as described in this proxy statement) and are all "financially literate" and "independent" for purposes of the New York Stock Exchange listing standards.
 That is, the board of directors has determined that none of the audit committee members have a relationship with us that may interfere with the member's independence from us and our management.

-The audit committee met with management seven times during the year to consider and discuss the adequacy of our internal controls and the objectivity of its financial reporting; in addition, the audit committee was on call as needed by management and KPMG LLP, the Company's independent registered public accountants, to meet with or discuss any issues arising during the course of the year.
+The audit committee met with management six times during the year to consider and discuss the adequacy of our internal controls and the objectivity of our financial reporting; in addition, the audit committee was on call as needed by management and KPMG LLP, our independent registered public accountants, to meet with or discuss any issues arising during the course of the year.
 The audit committee met privately with both KPMG LLP and the internal auditors, each of whom has unrestricted access to the audit committee.

 The audit committee has reviewed and discussed the consolidated financial statements with management and the independent registered public accountants.
-Management is responsible for the preparation, presentation and integrity of our financial statements; accounting and financial reporting principles; establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rule 13a-15(e)); establishing and maintaining internal control over financial reporting (as defined in Exchange Act Rule 13a-15(f)); evaluating the effectiveness of disclosure controls and procedures; evaluating the effectiveness of internal control over financial reporting; and evaluating any change in internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, internal control over financial reporting.
+Management is responsible for the preparation, presentation and integrity of our financial statements; accounting and financial reporting principles; establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rule 13a-15(e)); establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rule 13a-15(e)); establishing and maintaining the effectiveness of disclosure controls and procedures; evaluating the effectiveness of internal control over financial reporting; and evaluating any change in internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, internal control over financial reporting.
 The independent registered public accountants are responsible for performing an independent audit of the consolidated financial statements and expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in the United States of America, as well as expressing an opinion on the effectiveness of internal control over financial reporting.

 The audit committee supervises the relationship between us and our independent registered public accountants, including making decisions about their appointment or removal, reviewing the scope of their audit services, approving non-audit services, and confirming their independence.
-The audit committee has discussed with the KPMG LLP the matters required to be discussed by Statement on Auditing Standard No. 61, "Communication with Audit Committees," including the quality of our accounting principles, reasonableness of significant judgments and the clarity of disclosures in the financial statements.
-In addition, the audit committee discussed with KPMG LLP matters relating to its independence, including a review of audit and non-audit fees and the written disclosures and letter from KPMG LLP to the committee required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees."
+The audit committee has discussed with the KPMG LLP the matters required to be discussed by Statement on Auditing Standards No. 61, "The Auditor's Communication with Those Charged with Governance," including the quality of our accounting principles, reasonableness of significant judgments and the clarity of disclosures in the financial statements.
+In addition, the audit committee has received the written disclosures and the letter from KPMG LLP required by applicable requirements of the Public Company Accounting Oversight Board regarding KPMG LLP's communications with the audit committee concerning independence, and has discussed with KPMG LLP the independent accountants' independence.